kyuupichan/ieee754/docs/ieee754.rst

 `fractions.Fraction`, but they can be combined with instances of type `int` and `float`.
 However it is possible to use Python's comparison operators to compare a :class:`Binary` instance with any other numeric type.

+Likewise :class:`Binary` objects can be copied, pickled, printed, used as dictionary keys or set elements, compared, sorted and coerced to `float` and `int` types.
+Conversion to `bool` is a quiet operation; other conversions and operations raise signals as appropriate in the thread's ambient context.
+Like for the `Decimal` type, signalling NaNs cannot be hashed and all quiet NaNs hash to the same :const:`0` value regardless of payload.

 Unless noted otherwise :const:`NaN` operands are propagated as descibed in the section `NaN propagation`_.